ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **Privacy Protection:** Encrypting IP addresses prevents the disclosure of user-specific information when data is logged or measured, as discussed in {{!RFC6973}}.
 - **Format Preservation:** Ensuring that the encrypted output remains a valid IP address allows network devices to process the data without modification.
 - **Mitigation of Correlation Attacks:** Deterministic encryption reveals repeated inputs; non‑deterministic modes use a random tweak to obscure linkability while keeping the underlying input confidential.
+- **Privacy-Preserving Analytics:** Many common operations like counting unique clients or implementing rate limiting can be performed using encrypted IP addresses without ever accessing the original values.
+This enables privacy-preserving analytics while maintaining functionality.
+- **Third-Party Service Integration:** IP addresses are private information that should not be sent in cleartext to potentially untrusted third-party services or cloud providers.
+Using encrypted IP addresses as keys or identifiers allows integration with external services while protecting user privacy.

 # Terminology